New Waterworks Zoutkamp

 Environmental improvement

-Aerial view of Zoutkamp from the Husingo Canal
+Aerial view of Zoutkamp from the Husingo canal

 Start implementation

 Would you like to receive information about this project and Strukton's current activities?
-Install the Strukton BouwApp using the following method:
+Install the Strukton BouwApp by using the following method:

 • Install the BouwApp